Win A House Sites - Stats & Success Rates

-Total Competitions: 2 Open Competitions: 2 Home Winners: x Cash Winners/Closed: x Success Rate: 0%
+Total Competitions: 6 Open Competitions: 6 Home Winners: x Cash Winners/Closed: x Success Rate: NAN%

 Launched in 2021 FrogHopping is a new site from Zelar Investments Ltd. The site is well designed and provides a lot of detail about the properties on offer.
 It does feel a bit cold though as it lacks the human story aspect that Raffall sometimes can have.
 It's early days for FrogHopping so it's hard to know whether it's going to last more than a few months.
 It's use of Paypal for it's payment set-up is a major concern.

 Notes About The Numbers

 Total Competitions: The number of competitions logged by Loquax for the particular platform.